9ae/bagel/femmenoir/Draft 3.md

 KEN doesn’t answer.
 They spend the rest of the car ride in silence, until KEN slows down and pulls up to the playground of an elementary school.

+# N. Elanor smells Ken's shirt

+## Int. bedroom - night

+ELANOR walks into the bedroom and see a pile of clothes on the floor.
+She sighs as she picks them up.
+She picks up the shirt Diane gave him.

+ELANOR *holds the shirt up to her nose.*
+Fruity and crisp.

+She stares into space and a bunch of images flashes across her mind.
+- She walks up to her car to see Ken kissing someone
+- Their living room with scattered plates, and floor lamp fallen
+- Ken walking out
+- Ken on his knees pleading her to stay
+- Elanor gripping a knife tightly.

+KEN *comes into the room*
+Babe, have you seen my ---

+ELANOR *spins around*
+What's this?!

+KEN notices the expression on her face.
+It's not what you think?

+ELANOR
+Oh yea?
+Did you just decide to buy a new shirt?
+You who's been walking around with holes in all his socks for years?
+Every Christmas, I'm just stuffing socks in your sock.

+KEN
+Coffee spilled, and someone at the work space lent me a shirt.

+ELANOR
+How convient?

+KEN *grabs the shirt from Elanor.*
+You're paranoid

+ELANOR
+Oh you think?

+KEN
+Nothing happened with her!
+And it years ago!

+ELANOR
+And yet you took a chance.

+KEN
+You'll never forgive me, will you?

+ELANOR looks stern standing there.
+She doesn't say anything putting the rest of the laundry in the hamper and walks out of the room.

 # Q. Diane finds out Ken's married

 ## Int.
 Diane's apartment - Kitchen - morning